mason-dunn/project-idea-graveyard/README.md

 ## Applications

+### Online Multiplayer Blackjack

+I like blackjack.
+I don't like losing money.
+That's it.

 ### Spotify Session Joiner

 My friends and I use the Spotify jam session sometimes and I didn't like how we had to share a link to listen to the same song.
 I had an idea to allow friends to be notified when you're listening to music and they can join in and listen with you as the please.